jube/gameskel/README.md

 ## Copyright

-This library is open source and is distributed under the [ISC licence](http://opensource.org/licenses/isc-license).
+This library is open source and is distributed under the [MIT license](http://opensource.org/licenses/MIT).